Last Updated on 2 days by traveldrafts

 Tokyo is the largest megalopolis in the world, with a population of over 35 million people.
 It is a fascinating capital.
 Full of huge buildings, train stations, underground shopping, people, and cars everywhere.
 At night, it is illuminated with thousands of lights from the skyscrapers, roads, and billboards.
 It looks like a city of the future.

-Over 90% of the capital was destroyed during WW II, so it was all rebuilt.
-It was mainly constructed around the train stations and consequently it has multiple activity centers.
-The bigger the station, the more important the district and surrounding area.
+Over 90% of the capital was destroyed during World War II, so it was all rebuilt.
+It was mainly built around the train stations and, consequently, has multiple activity centers.
+The bigger the station, the more critical the district and the surrounding area.
 It is a city without a center.

-Tokyo Station/Marunouch, Shibuya, Shinjuku, Akihabara, and Ginza are the most important districts.
-Each district is famous for some aspect, like Akihabara, the mecca for electronics, anime, and manga enthusiasts, and Shibuya, famous for the iconic Shibuya Crossing.
+Tokyo Station/Marunouchi, Shibuya, Shinjuku, Akihabara, and Ginza are the most important districts.
+Each district is famous for some aspect, like Akihabara, the mecca for electronics, anime, and manga enthusiasts, and Shibuya, renowned for the iconic Shibuya Crossing.

 It is a fascinating and overwhelming capital with a distinct architecture, culture, and organization.